strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/new-response-format.md

 # Strapi 5 has a new, flattened response format for API calls

 In Strapi 5, the response format has been simplified and flattened.
+You can set the `Strapi-Response-Format: v4` header to use the old v4 format while you convert your code to fully take into account the new Strapi 5 response format.

 <Intro />